Monday, December 18, 2017

 I thought it was getting infected, too, so I made an appointment to see my doc about five days in.
 She said, no looks like it's trying to heal.

 A couple of days after that, above.
-Still hurts so bad.
 I think I probably have a big bruise under there, too.
-She advised me to take Aleve, which hurts my stomach.
-So, mainly I am not.

-Eight days later, it still hurts, and is super itchy which can only mean that the skin is healing, much like a healing sunburn.
+Eight days later, it still hurts, and is super itchy which means that the skin is healing, much like a healing sunburn.
 I never had beautiful legs, so I'm not pining for perfect skin.
 I just wish it hadn't happened.
 In any case, it didn't hamper the happy of the occasion, and I have soldiered on.

 But, damn.